bampli/doc/docs/content/posts/stage.md

 We can also assure that the **resources** come from different sources:

 - RM and WIP are resources related to the **Cyclo**.
-- Workers, tools, shop floor area, etc. are implemented by the **Facility**.
+- Workers, tools, energy, shop floor area, etc. are implemented by the **Facility**.

 ## The Stage Model